-The Fund considers its net assets attributable to unit holders as capital.
+The Fund considers its net assets attributable to unit holders as capital, notwithstanding that net assets attributable to unit holders are classified as equity.
 The amount of net assets attributable to unit holders can change significantly on a daily basis as the Fund is subject to daily applications and redemptions at the discretion of unit holders.